shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 Consider the following:

 - You can only establish private links between VPCs in the same region.
 Therefore, you can only establish a connection in the regions specified for your Dedicated instance.
-- The connection requires the [Availability Zone IDs (AZ IDs)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#az-ids) for the two Availability Zones (AZs) in the regions that you selected during onboarding.
+- The connection requires the [Availability Zone IDs (AZ IDs)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#az-ids) for the Availability Zones (AZs) in the regions that you selected during onboarding.
-- If you did not specify any AZs during onboarding to Dedicated, GitLab randomly selects both AZ IDs.
+- If you did not specify any AZs during onboarding to Dedicated, GitLab randomly selects the AZ IDs.

 You can view the `Reverse Private Link IAM Principal` attribute in the **Tenant Details** section of Switchboard.